Frequently Asked Questions

 WHAT SERVICES ARE OFFERED FOR CHILDREN?

-The 9:00 AM and 5 PM worship services offer a Children’s sermon – after which children ages 4-6 are invited to Children’s Church where they have their own lesson, prayer, and activities.
+Our worship service offers a Children’s sermon – after which children ages 4-6 are invited to Children’s Church where they have their own lesson, prayer, and activities.

 What extra programs do your offer?